timurwolczanski/rsschool-cv/cv.md

 ## About Me

-Junior Frontend Developer and Master's student aiming to grow in web development and data visualization.
+Junior Software Developer and Master's student aiming to grow in web development and data visualization.
 Motivated to learn modern development practices, write clean and maintainable code, and contribute effectively within a team environment.
 Eager to take on challenging tasks, learn new technologies, and continuously improve skills.

 ---